D-score/dscore/README.md

 ## Acknowledgement

-This study was supported by the Bill & Melinda Gates Foundation.
-The contents are the sole responsibility of the authors and may not necessarily represent the official views of the Bill & Melinda Gates Foundation or other agencies that may have supported the primary data studies used in the present study.

 The authors wish to recognize the principal investigators and their study team members for their generous contribution of the data that made this tool possible and the members of the Ki team who directly or